julianchurchill/text-adventure-js/README.md

 ## DONE

+- Split source and tests for Model, Presenter and View.
+Use 'require' to include client code in the jasmine tests.
 - View
   - Should update description div when receiving a description changed event
   - Should update items div when receiving an items changed event